-In this post, we want to introduce you to the Delta Ground Anchor Delta Pegs as they are known by many campers.
+In this post, we want to introduce you to the Delta Ground Anchors or Delta Pegs as they are known by many campers.
 These are, in our opinion, the ULTIMATE tent peg.

 - you go camping on a regular basis

 - ever camp in high winds

 - lose sleep worrying about your tent in adverse weather conditions

 - hate having to check on pegs/guy lines in bad weather

 - want peace of mind if the weather turns while you are on your camping trip